This article was updated on September 18, 2018.

-By establishing a business continuity plan and employee policies regarding inclement weather, you can put your company in a better position to handle any challenges that Mother Nature throws your way.
+By establishing a business continuity plan and employee policies regarding inclement weather, you can put your organization in a better position to handle any challenges that Mother Nature throws your way.
 As you devise your plan, you should keep in mind any applicable federal or local government regulations and industry best practices.

 If you have to shut down your office during a state of emergency, you may need to pay some of your employees for the day.
-Under federal law, you are generally not required to compensate nonexempt workers in this scenario; however, the United States Department of Labor maintains that employers cannot dock the pay of exempt salary workers when an office is closed for less than a full workweek.
+Under federal law, you are generally not required to compensate nonexempt workers in this scenario; however, the DOL maintains that employers cannot dock the pay of exempt salary workers when an office is closed for less than a full workweek.
 If you provide your salaried workers with PTO, you may have a policy directing team members to use their vacation days when your business is closed due to extreme weather, but consider the toll this may have on office morale.
 After all, you don't want your employees to feel like you're cheating them out of their vacation.

 Staying Open During Inclement Weather

 If there are no mandated closings, you may choose to keep your office open during inclement weather.
 Because some employees will likely face more challenging commutes than they would on an average day, you must be aware of regulations that apply if and when an employee reports late.
 If a nonexempt hourly employee does not arrive on time, you only need to pay them for the hours that they worked.
 However, you may not dock the salary of any exempt worker who shows up for at least part of the day.